15 Cool Places You Might Not Know Exist In Australia

 Pink lakes, slat flats and red rock canyons.

-We all have well-worn images of Australia in our minds; a red dusty centre, a sun-drenched coast and some all-encompassing ‘bush’ here and there.
-In reality, our backyard contains a number of surprising landmarks that might look more at home on an alien planet than here on earth.
+We all have well-worn images of Australia in our minds; a red dusty centre, a sun-drenched coast and the all-encompassing bush.
+In reality, our backyard contains a tonne of surprising (and frankly quite weird) landmarks that look more alien than Earthling.

 The below geographical features are not only real, they’re so close that you’ll be kicking yourself for not knowing about them sooner.
-Behold; the weird, wacky and totally true blue landmarks you’re gonna want to seek out on your next homegrown adventure.
+Behold: The weird, wacky and totally true blue Australian landmarks you’re gonna want to seek out on your next homegrown adventure.

 1 / 15